dIoMeDs/stegos-website/content/news/2019/10/mainnet-beta-3-and-150k-bounty.md

 We're just putting the finishing touches to the bot, and we'll be ready to launch in a day or two.

-Learn more about how the bounty will work here.

 ### What does the Mainnet Beta 3 release mean for me?